oussamasf/Task-Management/README.md

 3. Configure the environment variables:

-   - Create a `.env` file in the root directory of the project.
+   - Create a `.development.env` file in the root directory of the project.
-   - Specify the following environment variables in the `.env` file:
+   - Specify the following environment variables in the `.development.env` file:
      ```
-     PORT=3000
-     DATABASE_URI=<your-mongodb-connection-uri>
+     MONGO_URI=<your-mongodb-connection-uri>
      JWT_SECRET=<your-jwt-secret-key>
      ```